hashicorp/terraform-k8s/docs/workspace-sync.html.md

 ### Namespace

-Create the namespace to which you would like to deploy the Operator, Secrets, and Workspace resources.
+Create the namespace where you will deploy the Operator, Secrets, and Workspace resources.

 ```shell